ga4gh/va-spec/schema/defs/annotation/VariationGermlinePathogenicityProposition.rst

 **Information Model**

-Some VariationGermlineConditionProposition attributes are inherited from :ref:`Entity`.
+Some VariationGermlinePathogenicityProposition attributes are inherited from :ref:`Entity`.

 .. list-table::
    :class: clean-wrap